ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 Retrieve All Tags
 ^^^^^^^^^^^^^^^^^

-To retrieve all Tags, use the following query:
+Send the following request to retrieve data for all Tags:

 .. code::